-- 40. In summary, the October 7 incident should not have happened.
+37. In summary, the October 7 incident should not have happened.
 The SMRT team responsible for maintaining the Bishan storm water sump pit had neglected their duties, falsified records and failed us.
 SMRT management has accepted full responsibility over this sad episode.

-The entire leadership is up there in the public gallery. - 41.
-We have worked hard to improve train reliability and we have made significant progress.
-That is why I am upset when people make generalisations that things have gotten worse.
-It has not.
-You think that things have gotten worse because of the new projects such as re-signalling.
-If we had not done these new projects, the improvement would have been palpable.
+38. We have worked hard to improve train reliability and made significant progress.
 I have interacted with many SMRT staff working on the signalling system, power, trains and track maintenance.
 They are committed to the goal and are determined to regain the trust and confidence of our commuters.
 I know they are just as upset as me that some of their colleagues in charge of maintaining the tunnel portal sump pits have failed us and pushed us back in this multi-year journey.
 I share their disappointment and also embarrassment, deeply.
-You know I have invested so much in this assignment.
-But we are determined to get back on our feet, back to our work, and soldier on. - 42.
-I am confident that the new SMRT Chairman, Seah Moon Ming, will be able to turnaround the company, and that we can catch up with the best metros in the world in terms of service reliability.
-We can do that.
-We are Singaporeans.
+But we are determined to get back on our feet, back to our work, and soldier on.

+39. I am confident that the new SMRT Chairman will be able to turnaround the company, and that we can catch up with the best metros in the world in terms of service reliability.
 The heavy-lifting has to be done by SMRT.
 But they will not be alone.
 The resources of LTA and MOT will be there to support them.
-That is why my Permanent Secretary is here, and the CEO of LTA.
-I handpicked the

-CEO of LTA and I persuaded PSD to post him to me when his predecessor Chew Men Leong decided to leave for personal reasons.
-And he is truly committed to this cause.
 Other agencies, especially PUB, DSTA, DSO and GovTech, have offered their expertise to help us in this journey.
 I am grateful for their assistance.
 This gives me confidence that we can complete this job of raising train reliability.
 I have not changed my target of achieving an MKBF of 1 million train-km by 2020.
 We just have to lean in, redouble our efforts and work smarter.